Linear Discriminant Analysis

 > library(MASS)

 Let's explore the data and understand the relationships among the variables.
-We'll begin by importing the txt data file named brine.txt.
-We will be saving the data to the brine data frame, as follows:
+We'll begin by importing the txt data file named

-> brine <- read.table("d:/brine.txt", header=TRUE, sep=",", row.names=1)
+data frame, as follows:> brine <- read.table("d:/brine.txt", header=TRUE, sep=",", row.names=1)

-Next we shall print the brine data frame.
-The head() function returns the brine data frame.
-The brine data frame is passed as an input parameter.
-Use the following code:
+data frame is passed as an input parameter.
+Use the following code: > head(brine)

 The results are as follows: